dylancobb/fac-progress-log/Week_2.md

 ## Feedback
 > Zak was a helpful mentor when needed; he helped us sort out and understand several problems that arose over the course of the project.

+> Beth

+> Excellent job using environment variables for database initialisation!
+As a next step, consider diving deeper into managing and securing environment variables, especially when deploying to various environments 💥

+> Another team used multiple joins to access data from multiple tables.
+Here is the code: const select_venue_info = db.prepare(/*sql*/ `
+    SELECT
+        v.name AS venueName,
+        l.street AS address,
+        l.name AS borough,
+        l.postcode AS postcode,
+        GROUP_CONCAT(c.name, ', ') AS cuisines
+    FROM venue AS v
+    JOIN location AS l ON v.location_id = l.id
+    LEFT JOIN venue_cuisine AS vc ON v.id = vc.venue_id
+    LEFT JOIN cuisine AS c ON vc.cuisine_id = c.id
+    GROUP BY v.id
+`);
+Here is a breakdown of the join statements:
+JOIN location AS l ON v.location_id = l.id: Joins venue with the location table based on matching location_id and id in venue and location respectively.
+LEFT JOIN venue_cuisine AS vc ON v.id = vc.venue_id: Performs a LEFT JOIN with venue_cuisine where the id in venue matches venue_id in venue_cuisine.
+LEFT JOIN cuisine AS c ON vc.cuisine_id = c.id: Further joins cuisine table where cuisine_id in venue_cuisine matches id in cuisine.

+Hopefully this provides you with some inspiration for using joins in the future!